Tripping off the train, I was met by a representative from the China International Travel Service (CITS).

 ‘The uplifting remains of times past are balanced out by sulphurous air pollution, contaminated groundwater and suburban slag heaps that grow by 80 million tonnes annually.’

-To exacerbate matters I had allowed the communist-run China International Travel Service (CITS) organise my accommodation.
+To exacerbate matters I allowed the communist-run China International Travel Service (CITS) organise my accommodation.

-Never learning from my multiple mistakes, next morning I let the China International Travel Service (CITS) organise my activities for the day ahead.
+Never learning from my multiple mistakes and doubling down, early the next morning I let the China International Travel Service (CITS) organise my activities for the day ahead.